flamingalien1/digital-signagecodexupdate/README.md

 npm run dev
 ```

-Server activity and errors are written to `logs/access.log` and `logs/error.log` respectively.
+Server activity and errors are written to `logs/access.log` and `logs/error.log`.
+When running `npm run dev`, the same information is also printed to the console so
+you can see issues immediately.

 ### Updating the software